Sonoran-Software/Sonoran-Store-Docs/speed-camera/advanced-docs.md

 ## Developer Documentation

 When a BOLO vehicle is caught events will be sent out.
 It will be sent to both the client that was caught and the server.
 It will contain a data argument, the table below contains the layout of this value.
-Events are named the same on client and server
+Events are named the same on both the client and server.

+#### Event List
+- `SonoranScripts::PlateBOLO` (Used if standalone BOLO system is used)
+- `SonoranScripts::SPlateBOLO` (Used if SonoranCAD BOLO system is used)
+- `SonoranScripts::Speeding`

 #### Data Table Structure
 | Index         | Description                                                                                                                | Example               |